raaziq474/plant/README.md

 ### Set for development on x86 on Windows 10

-+ Using Android Studio and Java, Kotlin to be considered
++ Unity willll be used in conjuction with C#

 ### Currently no code if you are looking